Ross Valley School District

-The Ross Valley School District is a public K-8 school district located 13 miles north of San Francisco, on the north side of Mount Tamalpais, in Marin County, California.
+Ross Valley School District (RVSD) is a public TK-8 school district located 13 miles north of San Francisco, on the north side of Mount Tamalpais, in Marin County, California.

 The district serves students in San Anselmo and Fairfax.
+It also includes Sleepy Hollow and a small portion of Woodacre.

-Graduates of the middle school usually attend Sir Francis Drake High School, which is part of the Tamalpais Union High School District.
-The District is within the boundaries of the Marin Community College District.
+Graduates of White Hill Middle School typically attend Archie Williams High School (formerly Sir Francis Drake High School), which is part of the Tamalpais Union High School District.
+RVSD is within the boundaries of the Marin Community College District.

 Schools

 The district operates four elementary schools: Brookside, Hidden Valley, Manor, and Wade Thomas; and one middle school: White Hill.